regits2501/xwiz-server/EXAMPLES.md

 ## beforeSend
 ### [⬑](#contents)

-On client side the `args.options` object can alse have a `beforeSend` property.
+On client side the `args.options` object can also have a `beforeSend` property.
 It is a function that allows your to manipulate `xhr` instance before request is sent.

 _**browser:**_
 ```js